 The Guatemalan Caribbean project is a bird-lovers paradise and is vital for migratory birds making their biannual treks up and down Central America.
 Nearly 500 species of birds have been documented in the project area and 120 species depend on the Mesoamerican corridor to sustain their great journeys.
 The project is also home to an abundance of species great and small, including 30 High Conservation Value (HCV) species such as the Jaguar, Baird’s Tapir, and the West Indian Manatee whose habitats are threatened by economic pressure on the region.

-HCV species are biological, ecological, social or cultural values which are considered outstandingly significant or critically important, at the national, regional or global level.
+HCV species are outstandingly significant or critically important, at the national, regional or global level.
 HCV requirements are integrated into the principles and criteria of major sustainability certification schemes such as the Forest Stewardship Council (FSC).
 They also factor into purchasing and investment policies and sustainability commitments of global banks, financial institutions, traders, retailers, processors and distributors of wood, paper and agricultural commodities.

 The local and indigenous communities play a pivotal role in maintaining the integrity of this project.
 They are the drivers of their own transformation and in ensuring the global climate impact of what they do continues.